 When building an AVR DDS2 signal generator, there were many discussions about signal conditioning in the analog part of the device.
 The first argument was that LM358 wasn’t the best choice for this purpose.
 Another one pointed to the sine wave that wasn’t smooth enough.
 As you can see, there are some dents on it.
 Other waveforms also are distorted, especially when higher voltages are selected.
 This asks for a better analog part.
 Some people suggested replacing LM358 with OPA2134, but it seems to be quite an expensive choice.
 In my opinion, low noise, a general-purpose op-amp can be great too.
 I’m going to give a try to Texas Instruments TL074 low noise op-amp.
 It is low power, high slew rate (13V/us) IC – almost five times faster than LM358 and for the same reasonable price.

 Finally, the second version of the improved AVR DDS signal generator is here.
 THE first AVR DDS V1.0 generator was only an attempt to run the DDS algorithm without any analog amplitude control.
 In this DDS generator version, I still wanted to keep things as simple as possible using a minimum count of widely available components in the updated circuit.
 Also, I kept a single-sided PCB approach.
-AVR DDS specification AVR DDS signal generator V2.0 is a firmware-based DDS signal generator that uses slightly modified Jesper’s mini DDS algorithm adapted to AVR-GCC C code as in-line ASM.
-The AVR DDS signal generator has two outputs – one for DDS signal and another for high speed [1, 8MHz] square signal – which may be used to bring back to life microcontrollers with wrong fuse settings other purposes where a high-speed square signal may be needed.
+AVR DDS specification AVR DDS signal generator V2.0 is a firmware-based DDS signal generator that uses a slightly modified Jesper’s mini DDS algorithm adapted to AVR-GCC C code as in-line ASM.
+The AVR DDS signal generator has two outputs – one for DDS signal and another for high speed [1, 8MHz] square signal – which may be used to bring back to life microcontrollers with wrong fuse settings for other purposes where a high-speed square signal may be needed.
 A high-speed (HS) signal is output directly from the Atmega16 OC1A(PD5) pin.
 The DDS output is used for all complex signals generated via the R2R resistor network and is adjusted via LM358N offset and amplitude regulating circuits.
 Two potentiometers can control offset and amplitude.
-The offset can be controlled in range +5V..-5V while magnitude in range…
+The offset can be controlled in range +5V..-5V while magnitude…

 I have got a couple of questions (in fact, not the first ones) for the AVR DDS generator I have built: “that’s all the asm code that I don’t understand.
 Could you explain it?
 Is it possible to do it with inline asm (only in C)?”
 I decided to explain this part more deeply because it took me to figure this all out.
 First of all, what we have to do, it is to implement simple DDS algorithm.
 In a few words, Direct Digital Synthesis(DDS) is known as a Numerically Controlled Oscillator.
 Simple rule: NCO-based DDS is a point(memory location)-skipping technique (and a constant interpolation of the stored signal) and runs at continuous update(clock)-rate.
 As the DDS output frequency is increased, the number of samples per waveform cycle decreases.
 Practically speaking, let’s have some math.
 We have a clock generator connected to MCU.
 In my case, F_CPU=16000000Hz.
 This is our Clock In.